redicides/redicides/README.md

 # 👋 Hey there

-I'm a biochemistry major that also happens to be a full stack developer (albeit not a very good one).
+I'm just a random student that also happens to like coding quite a lot.

 ## 🧰 Tech Stack